blaizard/bzd/tools/bazel_build/modules/bzd_bdl/bdl/docs/components.md

 A component contains 2 entities, an interface, that is shared between all components of the same type and an implementation specific configuration.

-For exampe, we will define a square which interface is a generic shape.
+For example, we will define a square which interface is a generic shape.

 ```bdl
 interface Shape